jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 How Microsoft names threat actors \| Microsoft
 Chapter 1 Introduction
 Other definitions:
- Cyber\-enabled influence operations:
+• Cyber\-enabled influence operations:
-Operations that combine offensive computer network operations with messaging and amplification in a coordinated and manipulative way to shift perceptions, behaviors, or decisions by target audiences to further a group or nations interests and objectives.
+Operations that combine offensive computer network operations with messaging and amplification in a coordinated and manipulative way to shift perceptions, behaviors, or decisions by target audiences to further a group or nation’s interests and objectives.
- NSN data: This data is based on aggregated nationstate notifications (NSNs)notices that we send to customers when they have been targeted or compromised by a nation\- state actor that is tracked by Microsoft.
+• NSN data: This data is based on aggregated nation‑state notifications (NSNs)—notices that we send to customers when they have been targeted or compromised by a nation\- state actor that is tracked by Microsoft.